 It was on Sand’s first day at school he met little Miss Jayne Taylor and from that day Sandy and Jayne became very good friends later to become boyfriend-girlfriend.

-Forty eight years later one night Sandy found a website on his computer that was set up for adults who as children had spent time in Quarriers and as Sandy went through the list he found many of his Quarrier s brothers and sisters that he knew from his days in Quarriers.
+Forty-eight years later Sandy found a website on his computer that was set up for adults who as children had spent time in Quarriers and as Sandy went through the list he found many of his Quarrier s brothers and sisters that he knew from his days in Quarriers.

-One name that did bring a tear to Sandy’s eye was when he seen that of his long lost girlfriend Jayne and he discovered Jayne was living in Dundee and it was from Dundee Jayne and her sister and brother had been taken almost 100 miles to become Quarrier s children so Sandy contacted Jayne and today there love for each other continues and this time around there love for each other will be everlasting.
+One name that did bring a tear to Sandy’s eye was when he seen the name of his long lost girlfriend Jayne and he discovered Jayne was living in Dundee and it was from Dundee Jayne and her sister and brother had been taken almost 100 miles to become Quarriers children so Sandy contacted Jayne and today there love for each other continues and this time around there love for each other will be everlasting.

-Unknowing to Sandy Jayne was also a victim of child abuse in the same children’s orphanage and together Sandy and Jane started finding out just how many others had been abused in Quarrier s and through this it gave birth to Justice For Children now known as Justice For Children UK.
+Unknowing to Sandy Jayne was also a victim of child abuse in the same children’s orphanage and together Sandy and Jane started finding out just how many others had been abused in Quarriers and through this it gave birth to Don’t Tell Anyone Scotland later to be changed to Justice For Children UK.

 Sandy and Jane then joined forces with Andy & Joanne Peacher as they knew it was a step in the right direction to gain the truth and justice not just for themselves but for the others they support.

-So today Sandy and Jayne along with Andy and Joanne Peacher fight for all victims of child physical and sexual abuse to gain truth and justice and by working with other well known support groups they have proven themselves to be one of the best support groups in the UK when it comes to support.
+So today Sandy and Jayne along with Andy and Joanne Peacher fight for all victims of child physical and sexual abuse to gain truth and justice and by working with other well known support groups Justice For Children UK have proven themselves to be one of the best support groups in the UK when it comes to support.

 Andy was born in Peterborough england in 1966 left the area in 1984 to find love in Glasgow after his early days in hotel work in Scotland he met joanne and has been married to her and been her carer for 25 years he now resides in thurso in caithness.